bharad1988/instantbus/README.md

 # instantbus
-A standalone service bus over network written in golang.
+A standalone service bus (Non-persistant and stateless as of now ) over network written in golang.

 **_caveat: No error handling yet.
 Data races reported with -race option have been fixed_**